Can They Prove I Was Using My Phone Before the Crash?

 Event data recorders, typically found in newer vehicles, provide detailed information about the driver’s actions—or lack thereof—leading up to a crash.
 EDRs record information such as speed, acceleration patterns, and braking.

 If a suspect attempts to tamper or destroy evidence, such as a cell phone, that act may be admissible at trial to prove guilt.

 In crashes resulting in injury or death, prosecutors may rely on expert testimony to further incriminate a driver.
 Examples of potential experts might include:

 - Cell phone company records representative

 - Auto manufacture

 For drivers who think they can outsmart the system, the system clearly has a few tricks of its own.
 There are plenty of ways law enforcement and prosecutors can collect evidence from electronic sources and witness testimony.

 All forms of distracted driving are unsafe, but cell phone use is most common and often the deadliest.
 Follow the law to avoid a citation or a comprehensive crash investigation.

 Want more legal insight?
-Follow the Law Offices of Michael A. DeMayo on Twitter; or ‘like’ us on Facebook for information that could save a life!
+Follow DeMayo Law Offices on Twitter; or ‘like’ us on Facebook for information that could save a life!